miniql/miniql/README.md

 - To avoid having many separate REST APIs.
 - To be able to retreive aggregate and optimized data to the front end.
 - To be able to easily explore your data.
+- To not imposed unececssary structure or rules on your data!

 ## Features

+- Decouples the query engine from entity resolution.
 - Follows relationships and resolves nested entities.
 - There is no schema, must like MongoDB.
 - The "query" is passed through to the resolver, so in your resolvers you are free to implement: